Header 1

 Markdown allows writers to create well-structured documents in plain text, which can then be rendered into HTML, PDF, or other formats.
 Below is a more detailed explanation of Markdown syntax.

 Headers are used to create titles and subtitles.
 They range from level 1 to level 6.
-The number of #
+The number of # symbols determines the level of the header.

 # Header 1